Shiina18/shiina18.github.io/_posts/2021-07-27-constrained-least-squares.md

 **Use COBYLA if there are non-smooth functions**

 COBYLA is an non-gradient based method based on linear approximations to the objective function and each constraint.
 The algorithm operates by evaluating the objective function and the constrains at the vertices of a trust region.
-See [here](https://cossan.co.uk/wiki/index.php/COBYLA) for a brief introduction.
+See [here](https://cossan.co.uk/wiki/index.php/COBYLA) for a brief introduction for COBYLA and [here](https://optimization.mccormick.northwestern.edu/index.php/Trust-region_methods) for trust region methods..

 > In general, the convergence of COBYLA is slower than that of gradient-based algorithms, i.e. more function evaluations are required to find the optimum.
 However, one of the salient features of COBYLA is its stability and the low number of parameters to be tuned for performing optimization.